 Housed within the F.L.
-Atkins Building in the School of Health Sciences, the Department of Physical Therapy consists of ten full-time faculty positions, several associated/adjunct faculty members, two full-time administrative staff, one full-time laboratory coordinator, and approximately 80 graduate students.
-State-of-the-art facilities include: %7e8700 sq ft of dedicated classroom, office and laboratory space; including a 2000 sq ft Human Performance and Biodynamics Laboratory shared with Wake Forest University (WFU), Department of Surgical Services.
-This laboratory contains a full complement of motion analysis, metabolic, EMG, pressure mapping, neuromuscular and postural assessment equipment along with virtual reality rehabilitation technology and a dance studio.
+Atkins Building in the School of Health Sciences, the Department of Physical Therapy consists of 12 full-time faculty positions, several associated/adjunct faculty members, full-time administrative staff, a full-time laboratory coordinator, and approximately 80 graduate students.
+State-of-the-art facilities include: approximately 8700 sq ft of dedicated classroom, office and laboratory space; including a 2000 sq ft Human Performance and Biodynamics Laboratory shared with Wake Forest University (WFU), Department of Orthopaedics.
+This laboratory contains a full complement of motion analysis, EMG, force platforms, pressure mapping, neuromuscular and postural assessment equipment along with virtual reality rehabilitation technology.
 The program also has access to space at the Walkertown Community Care Center which is the largest and most comprehensive free clinic in North Carolina.
 The program has access throughout the week to patient care rooms, a diagnostic clinical laboratory, imaging equipment, and a full range of practicing professionals (physicians, nurses, social workers, pharmacists, medical translators, etc) who provide volunteer service for over 17,000 uninsured individuals whose income is 200% below the federally defined poverty level.
 Students also participate in a mobile clinic that provides services throughout eastern Winston-Salem Community as well as a pre-operative clinic for spasticity management.
 Recent expansion includes access to a 4,000 square foot virtual hospital with adult, pediatric and infant human patient simulators.

 Students have access to the on-campus O'Kelly Library as well as to the Wake Forest University Medical Library and its Gross Anatomy and Pathology classrooms and labs.
 The rigorous 3 year program challenges and develops students year round.
 A new class is admitted each January with completion of program requirements occurring in the 9th semester of the third year.
 Clinical experiences at over 200 affiliated sites are interspersed throughout the curriculum.
 Students spend a total of 36 weeks at four different clinical sites under the direct supervision of highly experienced and dynamic clinical instructors.